-Some of us seditiously pluck the essence of various Buddhist and other non-dual teachings from their outdated and superstitious contexts and hose them off like ducks stuck in an oil spill.
+Some of us religiously pluck the essence of various Buddhist and other non-dual teachings from their outdated and superstitious contexts and hose them off like ducks from an oil spill.
 We wash off all the dogmas, all the dogmatists, all the magical thinking—even all the Buddhas!
 We find this essence to be ordinary.

-Secular, here, means physical, where the body and mind are one physical unit.
-Secular Buddhism, here, means paying attention, religiously, to the bodymind’s habitual tendency to contract into its fear-greed mode, the coiled position that ferments a self-flavored, hallucinatory world of suffering.
+We pay attention, religiously, to the bodymind’s habitual tendency to contract into its fear-greed mode, that coiled position that ferments this self-flavored, hallucinatory world of suffering.

-To the degree that we are unaware of this thought-tangent quicksand, this clinging-grasping fear-greed habit, we live in darkness as unconscious slaves, automatons, and lunatics.
+To the degree that we are unaware of this self-created quicksand, this clinging-grasping fear-greed habit, we live in darkness as unconscious slaves, automatons, and lunatics.
 When aware of it, we live in light, even though nothing whatsoever is changed.
-These are personal metaphors based on repeated physical, material, painful first-hand experience.

-We are free in (and as) this light, and that means we are free to do what we are doing: cling and grasp with abandon.
-Which is nothing at all.
+We are free in (and as) this light, and that means we are free to cling and grasp with abandon.

-This view may be opposed by vested “authorities”, those with another kind of secular investment: careerists, self-appointed leaders, shepherds.
+This view may be opposed by vested “authorities”, careerists, self-appointed leaders, shepherds on the progressive path.
 But some of us can no longer stomach these half-baked vendors, these parasites.
 Happily, light is the best...emetic.
 We are cleansed of them.
 We are free of them.

-This version of “secularism” is the opposite of idealism—idealism defined as seeking an ideal state, attempting to escape from what’s real and present.
-Escape is a natural reflex, but in this "Buddhism" of personal freedom it has no place.
-Progressive paths feel like paths of confusion.
+Progressive paths are paths of confusion.
 "Practicing" one’s way toward an ideal state is, to use the well-worn simile, like trudging down railroad tracks seeking the horizon-point where the two tracks merge into one.

 Progressive path spirituality is, in fact, secular in the worst sense of the word.
 It has been called "spiritual materialism".
-It is transactional and can be a psychological and economic system with serfs and lords, or, as Lin Chi would put it, guests and hosts (“Be the host, not the guest!” he shouts).
+It is transactional and can be a psychological and economic system with serfs and lords, or, as Lin Chi might put it, guests and hosts (“Be the host, not the guest!” he shouts).

 Paths are horizontal digressions in this vertical (timeless) reality.
 We know, we trust, instinctively that this is true and that we have nowhere to go and nothing to do.
-Which doesn't mean this isn't the most urgent of matters!